isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-flea-eggs-vs-dandruff.markdown

 slug: /flea-eggs-vs-dandruff/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Sometimes it is not easy to tell the difference between flea eggs vs. dandruff that appears on your pet's skin - but [fleas can't live in human hair](https://pestpolicy.com/can-fleas-live-in-human-hair/) .
 ***You are arming yourself with the knowledge to successfully determine which will significantly help you treat these conditions, including allergies. ***
-***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and flea eggs - flea eggs can be killed by vacuuming while adults through flea bombs. ***
+***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and flea eggs - flea eggs can be killed by vacuuming while adults through flea bombs.�***
 [amazon bestseller="Best Flea Killers" items="2" template="table"]
 ## Flea Eggs vs. Dandruff - How to Tell the Difference?
 Panic can set in, especially with the prospect of having a flea infestation, but you should not panic until you know exactly what you are dealing with.